 b.
 Preparatory School Level: Development of an information program that focuses on problem solving and anger management techniques.
 Continue character education and the development of leadership skills that will build a caring non-violent environment.
 Information/programs shared in health classes, during Academic Study Period (A.S.P), from school counselors, and/or after school clubs will concentrate on building character, mutual respect, appreciation for diversity, and a focus on positive behavior.
+Use of clinic counseling for students.

 c.
-High School Level: Development of a program that teaches tolerance and anger management.
-Continue character education and the development of leadership skills that will build a caring non-violent environment.
-Information/programs shared in health classes, during freshman experience class, from school counselors, social workers, and/or after school clubs will concentrate on building character, mutual respect, appreciation for diversity, and a focus on positive behavior.
-At the senior high level, leadership skills, community service, and mentoring programs will be the focus.
+High School Level: Continue character education and the development of leadership skills that will build a caring non-violent environment.
+Information/programs shared from school counselors, social workers, outside agencies, the Sources of Strength program, and other avenues will concentrate on building character, mutual respect, appreciation for diversity, positive behavior, leadership skills, and community service.
+Information regarding healthy habits are shared with all ninth graders and in health classes.